Galactic Empire (Star Wars): Council of Moffs

-Aside from the Imperial Ruling Council and Imperial High Command, power resides in the hands of "administrators" (planetary governors) that form the Council of Moffs.
-The cabinet is composed of twenty Moffs (sector governors) and their superiors, the "Grand Moffs" (oversector governors), all of whom answer directly to the Emperor.
+Aside from the Imperial Ruling Council and Imperial High Command, power resides in the hands of "Praetorian administrators" (planetary governors) that form the Council of Moffs.
+The cabinet is composed of 20 Moffs (sector governors) and their superiors, the "Grand Moffs" (oversector governors), all of whom answer directly to the Emperor.
 The Moffs are senior officials who held the governorship over Administrators of minor provinces and commanded a Sector Fleet-size imperial armed forces at the sector level.
 The Grand Moffs are among the Galactic Empire's top figures, being on equal-footing with the Grand Vizier and the Commander-in-Chief and having been similarly appointed by the Emperor himself.
 The Council of Moffs works closely with Imperial High Command and is therefore able to dispose of the Imperial Military's assets to enforce the Emperor's authority in its "provinces".
-Governor Wilhuff Tarkin is the most prominent Grand Moff, having suggested the creation of the role. and thus holds the distinction of being the very first.
+Governor Wilhuff Tarkin is the most prominent Grand Moff, having suggested the creation of the role and thus holds the distinction of being the first.

 Judiciary

-In the series Andor, the Galactic Empire is depicted as arbitrary and cruel in its rule over ordinary people, particularly when it comes to certain agencies such as the Imperial Security Bureau (ISB), which acts as a secret police force.
-In the latter part of the series, the autocracy takes to retroactively extending the sentences of prisoners, moving prisoners around to different facilities after they are due to be released, euthanizing labor camp prisoners when they become too ill to work, not permitting defendants in criminal cases to present a defense, and committing mass murder when its officers feel they are losing control of a situation.
-It also engages in torture of subjects of interest and carries out arbitrary executions for political purposes.
+In the series Andor, the Galactic Empire is depicted as foregoing habeas corpus, right to counsel, right to a fair trial and other fundamental rights.
+It is authoritarian, arbitrary and cruel in its presumption of guilt rule over ordinary people, particularly when it comes to certain agencies such as the Imperial Security Bureau (ISB), which acts as a secret police force.
+In the latter part of the series, the Imperial Supreme Tribunal autocracy takes to retroactively extending the sentences of prisoners, moving prisoners around to different facilities after they are due to be released, euthanizing labor camp prisoners when they become too ill to work, not permitting defendants in criminal cases to present a defense, and committing mass murder when its officers feel they are losing control of a situation.
+It also engages in torture of subjects of interest, uses agent provocateurs to instigate rebellion as justification for genocide, and carries out arbitrary extrajudicial executions for political purposes.
 ISB agents are assigned to spy on political dissidents in the Imperial Senate, such as Senator Mon Mothma.

+Imperial Supreme Tribunal

+While a body with "Supreme Court" in the name existed, the Imperial Supreme Tribunal served as a rubber stamp for Imperial authority rather than an independent judiciary, its function was drastically altered from its Republic predecessor.
+The entire Imperial court system was designed to prioritize control and the extraction of labor over traditional justice.
+Cases, especially politically sensitive ones, often had extrajudicial punishment and predetermined outcomes in favor of the Empire.
+The Imperial Supreme Court was effectively overseen by the Select Committee of the Commission for the Preservation of the New Order (COMPNOR), an organization dedicated to enforcing the Emperor's will and human-centric policies.
+The Imperial criminal justice system was headed by the Procurator of Justice, who was in charge of the Imperial Department of Justice and responsible for prosecuting political prisoners and administering sentences.